 In your final year you will study two (or three) core language modules and Linguistics modules.
 In Linguistics you can choose to write a Dissertation or two of the following modules: Sociolinguistics, English Across Cultures, Organisational Communication in International Business or Evaluating and Planning Research.
 You will also select cultural modules if you are studying two languages.

 We employ a variety of teaching styles, including: lectures; seminars and written and spoken language classes in small groups.
-You will spend the rest of your time studying independently, preparing for classes, reading the primary texts, writing essays and working on your language skills.
+You will spend the rest of your time studying independently, preparing for classes, reading and analysing materials set for study, writing essays and working on your language skills.

 Seminars of around 15 students.